Rafli Mursalim: PSG Pati (loan)

 In 2021, Rafli signed a contract with Indonesian Liga 2 club PSG Pati on loan from Persija Jakarta.
 He made his league debut on 4 October against PSCS Cilacap at the Manahan Stadium, Surakarta.
 Rafli played three times for PSG Pati in 2021 Liga 2 without scoring a goal.

 Gresik United

 Ahead of 2022–23 season, Rafli signed a contract with Gresik United for a free transfer.
 Rafli made his league debut on 5 September 2022 in a 1–0 lose against Bekasi City.
 On 17 September 2022, Rafli scored his first league goal for Gresik United, with one goal in a 2–2 draw over Persela Lamongan.
 He picked up his first red card in a 0–0 draw against PSCS Cilacap on 23 September 2022.
-He contributed with only 3 league appearances and scored one goal during with Gresik United for 2021–22 season, because Liga 2 was suspended due to a tragedy.
+He made only three league appearances and scored one goal with Gresik United during the 2021–22 season, because Liga 2 was suspended due to a tragedy.